 - Statistical/algorithmic work for detecting and summarizing societal patterns

 - Supporting conversation between community groups and government agencies around open data

 Template Letter of Interest

 Faculty: Please use the following template for your Letter of Interest, adapted to your particular school, program, or course.
 The information to be provided by you is in brackets.
 Once you submit your Letter of Interest, you will receive an acknowledgment.
-Faculty sponsors are expected to provide some guidance to student groups in submitting their projects, and one faculty sponsor from each school will be required to provide reviews (in short form) for submissions from his or school.
-Please send your Letter of Interest via email to Shelly Farnham (email@example.com) by November 1, 2013.
+Faculty sponsors are expected to provide some guidance to student groups in submitting their projects, and to review (in short form) submissions from their students.
+In the previous years, 1-5 projects were submitted from each participating school.

-Date: November 1, 2013
+Date: November 15, 2014

 To: Shelly Farnham,

-From: [School’s faculty sponsor and primary contact person] Subject: Letter of Interest for the iConference Social Media Expo 2014
+From: [School’s faculty sponsor and primary contact person] Subject: Letter of Interest for the iConference Social Media Expo 2015

 I am writing to express interest on behalf of [your program, your school, student group(s)] in participating in the iConference’s Social Media Expo.